prncc/obsidian-repeat-plugin/README.md

 ![The "Repeat: Repeat this note..." command modal](./images/edit-modal.png)

 Notes become due in the morning.
 You can add ` in the evening` to the end of the repeat value if you want a note to be due in the evening instead, e.g., `repeat: every day in the evening`.
-By default "morning" means 6 AM and "evening" means 6 PM, but you can change these times in the plugin's settings.
+By default "morning" means 6 AM and "evening" means 6 PM, but you can change these times and the default repetition interval in the plugin's settings.

-Notes without the `repeat` property simply don't repeat.
+Notes *without* the `repeat` property simply don't repeat.
 You can also explicitly mark a note as non-repeating with `repeat: never` (or `off`, `no`, or `false`), which can be useful if you periodically mark recent notes for repetition.

 ## Review notes as they become due